 2.1 Sources are credible and verifiable – They meet the definition of scholarly.

-2.2 Number of references is 15 to 25 for online course papers and 25 to 35 for directed study papers.
+2.2 The number of references is 15 to 25 for online course papers and 25 to 35 for directed study papers.

 2.3 References list directly correlates to references in text and conforms to APA formatting standards.